“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 GM: Becky Lynne only gives that a faint, knowingly rueful smile as she stares out of the cockpit.

 Caroline: Caroline’s mind dances back to all the negative, hostile thoughts she’s had about Adler, going back to their earliest meetings.
 The comment in the bathroom of Elysium, when she was trying to clean herself off.
-She’d thought then the older Ventrue was just another petty ‘mean girl’—a type Caroline knew well.
+She’d thought the older Ventrue was just another petty ‘mean girl’—a type Caroline knew well.
 Hell, a type she was.

 And the seneschal loves her.
 That thought burns bright and jealously, but the beacon makes it harder to ignore.
 She generally trusts his judgement.